-Downey's research focuses on the impact of natural and manmade disasters on local economic development.
+Downey's research focuses on the impact of natural and man-made disasters on local economic development.
 She also has written about the impact of tax increment financing on communities of color, as well as how different levels of government litigate against each other in disputed policy realms.
-Downey serves as the chair of the Housing Committee for the city of East Lansing, Michigan and on the board of Voters Not Politicians, a grassroots organization advocating for an end to partisan gerrymandering in the state of Michigan.
+Downey has served on many community boards including serving as the chair of the Housing Committee for the city of East Lansing, Michigan, and on the board of Voters Not Politicians, a grassroots organization advocating for an end to partisan gerrymandering in the state of Michigan.

 No Jargon Podcast

 In the News

 Explores the intersection of party capability theory and its impact on win rates between different levels of government in three countries.
 Sheds light on the applicability of party capability theory in a comparative context.

 Constitutes a follow-up to an argument made during the late fall of 2005 that posited that many of the approaches and responses to sudden natural disasters might be effectively applied to areas experiencing more chronic economic decay.